novastone-media/MQTT-Client-Framework/README.md

 }];
 ```

-If you already have a self signed URL from broker like AWS IoT endpoint, use the url property of MQTTWebsocketTransport:
+If you already have a self signed URL from broker like AWS IoT endpoint, use the `url` property of `MQTTWebsocketTransport`:
 ```objective-c
 MQTTWebsocketTransport *transport = [[MQTTWebsocketTransport alloc] init];
 transport.url = @"wss://aws.iot-amazonaws.com/mqtt?expiry='2018-05-01T23:12:32.950Z'"